Sir-Photch/KvaesitsoPlugin-PublicTransport/README.md

 This is a list of things that are TODO:

+- [ ] Indicate that setup is required when no provider is selected
 - [ ] Add support for Providers that require an API key
 - [ ] Add icons to location attribution
 - [ ] Redesign settings screen (sometime)